jkenton/jkenton-pages/_posts/2025-12-16-tuesday-median-day.md

 ---

-Median Day of Decemebrteenth <br/>
+Median Day of Decemberteenth <br/>
 Tuesday Be kind to others today <br/>
 16th Look within / what physical and spiritual needs are as yet unmet?